ILyass-Lr/demo_repo/README.md

 * main
 ```

-After changing to the desired branch, you can addt he changes you want, track them by `git add file_name`, and commit them by `git commit -m "a message"`.
+After changing to the desired branch, you can add the changes you want, track them by `git add file_name`, and commit them by `git commit -m "a message"`.